any-docs/css/content/reference/properties/animation-timeline/index.md

 }
 ```

-Because the `animation-timeline` property is included in the {{cssxref("animation")}} shorthand as a reset-only value, the `animation-timeline` must come after the `animation` shorthand, or be applied with greater specificity than the `animation` shorthand, to be applied.
+Because the `animation-timeline` property is included in the `animation` shorthand as a reset-only value, the `animation-timeline` must come after the `animation` shorthand, or be applied with greater specificity than the `animation` shorthand, to be applied.

 #### Results